 - freezer and locker meat provisioners (such as butcher shops)

 They must display a Mastercard® symbol.
 The symbol is normally shown on the shop door or at the till.
 Ask an employee inside the shop if they take Mastercard if you’re unsure.

-If you try to spend the money anywhere else the card will be declined.
-For example at a fast food restaurant.
+If you try to spend the money anywhere else, the card will be declined.
+For example, you cannot use your card at a fast food restaurant.

 How to shop